King Charles III Charitable Fund: Vardanyan donations

 In 2007, Prince Charles personally intervened to stop the sale of Dumfries House, which was about to be sold for £45 million.
 While he raised some of the money required through other charities, a major element of the financial package was a £20 million loan backed by The Prince's Charities Foundation.
 A plan was developed to have the estate become a self-sufficient enterprise.
 The project was to be achieved through donation and sponsorship of various renovation projects around the estate, as well as through revenues from the construction of an 'eco-village' in the grounds, a planned community called Knockroon.
 The 2008 financial crisis had a major impact on the project, affecting the prospects for the Knockroon development and thus the recouping of the £20 million loan.

 To get out of the financial hole, the foundation managed to raise £5 million from private donors, including Ruben Vardanyan, a Russian banker from Armenia.
 Vardanyan's charities stated that both he and his wife were approached in 2013 to gather a group of sponsors that could help with funding the renovation of a run-down farm building near the estate's west entrance and turning it into an upmarket guest house.
 One wing of the guest house would have 16 luxury guest rooms and the project was funded by donors, some of whom were wealthy associates of Vardanyan.
 He also led the investment bank Troika Dialog that managed a network of 70 offshore companies moving billions out of Russia, details of which were exposed through the Organised Crime and Corruption Reporting Project.
 In 2009, 2010, and 2011 the Prince's Charities Foundation received $100,000, $41,000, and $61,000 respectively via the now-defunct bank Ūkio bankas in Lithuania to help restore Dumfries House.
 The payments were from a company called Quantus Division Ltd, which was itself part of the network of aforementioned offshore companies.

-Vardanyan responded to the incident by stating that while he served as chief executive, he was also a private client of Troika Dialog and any donations to the Prince's Charities Foundation were from his personal funds.
+Vardanyan responded to the incident by stating that while he was chief executive, he was also a private client of Troika Dialog and any donations to the Prince's Charities Foundation were from his personal funds.
 Clarence House insisted that Prince Charles was not directly involved in the foundation's operations around fundraising.
 A spokesman for The Prince of Wales's Charitable Foundation and The Dumfries House Trust stated the charities had applied robust due diligence processes and no red flags arose at the time.